-As organizations become more analytical and performance in today’s data-intensive market, there has been a surge in sales organizations investing in Territory Management Software to enhance their sales performance.
+As businesses have become more analytical in today’s data-driven market, there’s been a surge in sales organizations investing in territory management software to enhance their sales performance.

-This means organizations are now looking for ways to make sales data easier to digest and gather insights such as market gap analysis and over-serviced territories.
-But what exactly is Sales Territory Management and Alignment?
-Firstly, we need to define a Sales Territory itself:
+This means businesses are looking for ways to make sales data easier to digest.
+They want to be able to analyze the information and gather insights about market gaps and over-serviced territories.
+But what exactly is sales territory management and alignment?
+Firstly, we need to define a sales territory:

-Territory Alignment is a well known and commonly used sales productivity technique whereby specific geographical or regional sales territories are assigned to a specific salesperson.
-The basic building blocks are usually states, counties, cities and zip-code areas; large customer accounts locales or a combination of these factors.
-Territory balancing refers to ensuring that sales territories themselves are equally distributed among the sales team.
+Territory alignment is a common sales productivity technique whereby specific geographical or regional sales territories are assigned to a specific salesperson.
+The basic building blocks are usually states, counties, cities or ZIP code areas.
+Territory balancing ensure that sales territories are equally distributed among the sales team.

 To find out more, check out our new free eBook – A Quick Guide To Sales Territory Management to learn more and start improving your sales!

 Are you a Salesforce User?
 Check out eSpatial for Salesforce on the AppExchange!